Learning from Data Streams: An Overview and Update: Recommendations: research meets practice

+To be reliable in the long term, it must be assumed that concept drift is relatively rare, minor in extent, or extremely gradual.
+In practice, these may frequently be valid assumptions, even in relatively dynamic settings.

+And, if there are no major changes to the concept, we can say there is increasingly less need for timely updates as more data is received.
+Simply: the $t=1\,000\,000$-th training example constitutes roughly one millionth of the knowledge seen so far and is unlikely to have major ramifications on the decision surface (if regression) or decision boundary (if classification).
+If it were to, then it is more likely a serious anomaly.
+One could consider decaying or cost-sensitive need for updates \cite{vzliobaite2015towards}.

-Thus we propose that online or instance-incremental learning should not exist as a constraint, except out of academic curiosity, or in the case of demonstrated effectiveness against the more-traditional alternatives.
-Efforts should be taken to ensure robustness, trustworthyness, and on reliable evaluation and monitoring.
-And mathematical guarantees should take precedence over empirical assurances, when they cannot be thoroughly evaluated prior to deployment.
-And those guarantees need to be close to real operating conditions.
+Thus we propose that online or instance-incremental learning should not exist as a constraint, except out of academic curiosity, or in the case of empirically-demonstrated effectiveness against the more-traditional alternatives.
+Rather, efforts should be taken to ensure robustness, trustworthiness, and reliable evaluation and monitoring.
+The testing phase should be close to real operating conditions.

-While some claim that incremental learning is the ultimate goal of AI \cite{luo2020appraisal}, we disagree -- at least in the strict sense; the biological underpinnings of lifelong learning machines are complex \cite{kudithipudi2022biological}, uncertain and suggest a diversity of mechanisms.
-In the world of data-stream learning, arguing for at least a mix between instance-incremental and batch-incremental (e.g., by \cite{FastAndSlow}) seems appropriate.
+Finally, while some claim that incremental learning is the ultimate goal of AI \cite{luo2020appraisal}, we disagree, at least in the strict sense; the biological underpinnings of lifelong learning machines are complex \cite{kudithipudi2022biological}, uncertain and suggest a diversity of mechanisms.
+In the world of data-stream learning, we argue for at least a mix between instance-incremental and batch-incremental (e.g., by \cite{FastAndSlow}), if not more of the latter.